samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

 ### Via resource path manipulation

 * Some web applications retrieve files dynamically based on parameters instead of serving them as static files.
 This method can also result in an IDOR vulnerability if proper authorization checks are not in place.
-* For example, a user might request an invoice by specifying its ID in the query string:
+* For instance, a user might request an invoice by specifying its ID in the query string:

   ```http
   GET /invoices?id=123.pdf